 The abuser is really sizing up his prey and drinking in how he is going to extract maximum narcissistic supply, with generous infusions of power and control.
 If your newfound lover is a sweet-talker and you find yourself in mesmerizing, trance-like states after spending time listening to him talk about how he will blend his life with your’s, complete with vivid sensory detail, you would do yourself a favor to quickly obtain some smelling salts and wake up.
-Research mind control seduction techniques on the Web, and you will see exactly how your abuser is grooming you in the seduction stage so you will attach to him like Velcro.
+Research mind control seduction techniques on the Web and you will see exactly how your abuser is grooming you in the seduction stage so you will attach to him like Velcro.

-3. Facade of altruism/heroism/outer mask:
+3. The facade of altruism/heroism/outer mask:

 This mask allows the predator to hide amongst the masses and extract Prime Grade Ego Fuel (attention, adulation, praise, and eventually emotional pain and suffering) from large quantities of people.
 In turn, pathological abusers can present as high functioning on the outside (or on a dating profile) at the beginning of a love relationship.
 With time, however, the mask inevitably slips, and the disordered underbelly is eventually revealed.

-Gaslighting results in cognitive dissonance, the state of confusion and dichotomous thinking that a person feels when they simultaneously feel love for their abuser and also know that their abuser is engaging in a form of psychological abuse, causing them harm.
+Gaslighting results in cognitive dissonance, the state of confusion, and dichotomous thinking that a person feels when they simultaneously feel love for their abuser and also know that their abuser is engaging in a form of psychological abuse, causing them harm.
 Gaslighting happens in the devaluation and discard stages, and will resume after a hoover if the target allows another cycle.

 An abuser verbally regurgitates his feelings onto his love object.
-Most often, an extreme narcissist ironically does not have high self worth and most definitely lacks solid insight.
+Most often, an extreme narcissist ironically does not have high self-worth and most definitely lacks solid insight.
 Narcissists are not able to examine and acknowledge their own transgressions and inadequacies.